|

 2 January 2011

-slept in front of the working PC for an hour or so whilst it played
+in front of the working PC for an hour or so whilst it played NeverWinter

-NeverWinter Nights.
-We then went round to B&Q for a big box to put all my
+Nights.
+We then went round to B&Q for a big box to put all my Lego into.

-Lego into.
-Over the years I’ve accumulated quite a bit of the stuff, and it
+Over the years I’ve accumulated quite a bit of the stuff, and it had got to

 joined English Heritage.
 I had mentioned in a previous blog entry that I was